 The disorder may develop after children witness or experience an act of violence, such as a dog attack, a school shooting, an accident, or a natural disaster.

 Children not only reexperience the event, but they may also feel emotionally numb, extremely tense, and jittery.

 The diagnosis is based on symptoms that occur after a traumatic event.

 (See also Acute Stress Disorder Acute Stress Disorder Acute stress disorder is an intense, unpleasant, and dysfunctional reaction beginning shortly after an overwhelming traumatic event and lasting less than a month.
-If symptoms persist longer... read more and Posttraumatic Stress Disorder Posttraumatic Stress Disorder (PTSD) Posttraumatic stress disorder (PTSD) involves intense, unpleasant, and dysfunctional reactions beginning after an overwhelming traumatic event.
-Events that threaten death or serious injury can... read more in adults.)
+If symptoms persist longer... read more and Posttraumatic Stress Disorder Posttraumatic Stress Disorder (PTSD) Posttraumatic stress disorder (PTSD) involves intense, unpleasant, and dysfunctional reactions after an overwhelming traumatic event.
+Events that threaten death or serious injury can cause intense... read more in adults.)

 Acute stress disorder typically begins immediately after the traumatic event and lasts from 3 days to 1 month.

 Posttraumatic stress disorder (PTSD) can be a continuation of acute stress disorder or may not develop until 6 months after the event.